 The Smithsonian Folklife Festival is an international exposition of living cultural heritage annually produced outdoors on the National Mall of the United States in Washington, D.C., by the Smithsonian Institution’s Center for Folklife and Cultural Heritage.

 The Festival takes place for two weeks every summer overlapping the Fourth of July holiday.
 It is an educational presentation that features community-based cultural exemplars.
 Free to the public, like other Smithsonian museums, each Festival typically draws more than one million visitors.

-Usually divided into programs featuring a nation, region, state or theme, the Festival has featured exemplary tradition bearers from more than 90 nations, every region of the United States, scores of ethnic communities, more than 100 American Indian groups, and some 70 different occupations.
+Usually divided into programs featuring a nation, region, state, or theme, the Festival has featured exemplary tradition bearers from more than ninety nations, every region of the United States, scores of ethnic communities, more than a hundred American Indian groups, and some seventy different occupations.

 The Festival generally includes daily and evening programs of music, song, dance, celebratory performance, crafts and cooking demonstrations, storytelling, illustrations of workers’ culture, and narrative sessions for discussing cultural issues.

 The Festival is an exercise in cultural democracy, in which cultural practitioners speak for themselves, with each other, and to the public.
 The Festival encourages visitors to participate—to learn, sing, dance, eat traditional foods, and converse with people presented in the Festival program.